Clemapfel/jluna/docs/manual.md

 }
 ```

-Where we again allocate the julia-side symbol `:_name` statically to save on allocation per box call.
+Where we allocate the symbol `:_name`, as before.

-Because we implement box/unbox, both `Frog` and `Frog::Tadpole` are now compliant and available to all of `jluna`s functionality:
+Because both box and unbox are now implemented for `Frog` and `Frog::Tadpole`, both are now compliant, and can be freely transferred between states to be used by all of `jluna`s functions:

 ```cpp
 auto cpp_tadpole = Frog::Tadpole();